nhaaki/ETI_Assignment1/README.md

  ## **Instructions to set up and run these microservices**

 1. Clone this repository in Visual Studio Code.
 2. Run the MySQL script using a MySQL connection with the IP (127.0.0.01:3306).
-This should create three databases with their own respective tables.
+The MySQL script will create the user **`user`** with the password of **`password`**.
+Followed by creating three databases with their own respective tables.
 2. Open 6 terminals, 2 for each user account (Passenger and Driver) and 1 for every other microservice.
 3. Follow the code for each terminal.
     * Terminal 1